nicolaschotard/stackyter/README.rst

 A few of them that you might want to use are::

-  v13.0  -> stable version of the stack 13
-  w_2017_42  -> latest (as of 10-23-2017) weekly release, python 3
+  v13.0  -> current stable version of the stack w_2017_42  -> latest (as of 10-23-2017) weekly release, python 3
   w_2017_42_py2  -> latest weekly release, python 2